galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## PCA analysis

 Principal component analysis (PCA) converts a set of correlated observations (movement of all atoms in protein) to a set of principal components which are linearly independent (or uncorrelated).
-Here we will calculate the PCA, visualise it and also calculate the cosine content.
+Here we will calculate the PCA, visualize it and also calculate the cosine content.

 > ### {% icon hands_on %} Hands-on: Task description
 >